- Reference and research assistance: Online and remote options

 Reference and research assistance

 Librarians are available to help you with research and use of library resources.
 All of the following options are available during the semester on a drop-in basis; no appointment needed!
-Spring semester services start January 10, 2022.
+Summer session services are offered from May 16 through August 11.

 Online and remote help options